GrossDesignCo/concordance-app-poc/public/scripture/ezekiel/ezekiel-1/ezekiel-1.englishNatural.md

-The word of He-Who-Is (YHWH) was being to God-Strengthens (Ezekiel) son of Contempt (Buzi), the priest, in the land of Chaldeans upon river of Ancient (Kebar), and it was upon him there hand of He-Who-Is (YHWH).
+The word of He-Who-Is (YHWH) was being to God-Strengthens (Ezekiel) son of Contempt (Buzi), the priest, in the land of Chaldeans over River of Ancient (Kebar), and the hand of He-Who-Is (YHWH) was over him there.

-And I saw and behold a wind storm coming from the north, a great cloud, and fire flashing, and brightness to it all-around, and from its midst like an eye of the glowing-metal from the midst of the fire.
+And I saw and behold, a wind storm coming from the north, a great cloud, and fire flashing, and brightness to it all-around, and from its midst like an eye of the glowing-metal from the midst of the fire.